Regiments of the Malta Garrison The 23rd (Royal Welch Fusiliers)

 The 2nd/23rd Regiment occupied Isola, San Francesco de Paola, Polverista Gate and St Elmo Gate Barracks.

-The 2nd/23rd was affected by Ophthalmia.
+The 2nd/23rd was affected by Ophthalmia soon after moving into Polverista Gate Barracks.
 This eye infection was attributed by their surgeon to the quantity of fine dust that floated in the atmosphere in the neighbourhood of the barracks, especially on the road to Polverista Barracks where it lay in heaps on the ground.
 The dust was disturbed by wind or marching troops when dense clouds of dust were raised which made it almost impossible to see.
-Surgeon Benjamin Tydd recommended spraying the roads in the vicinity of the barracks with water from a water cart.
-This, induced the disease to gradually subside.
+Surgeon Benjamin Tydd recommended spraying the roads in the vicinity of the barracks with water from a water cart, which induced the disease to gradually subside.

 The following were buried in Floriana Cemetery in 1861: